 Internal data, collected as part of routine clinical care, is pooled from across multiple UHB data systems that hold different types of imaging or other patient centred data (Step 1).
 Data is then cleansed and linked to ensure quality for clinical purposes (Step 2).
 The data will be checked in an identifiable form for QA purposes, and any patients who have "opted out" of data sharing will have their record removed (Step 3).
 The dotted line signifies the start of the research area within the flow sheet and this dotted area signifies where the research protocol begins.
-Data is pseudonymised using a confidential one-way hash; this will be shared across sites to permit data linkage as patients utilise acute care services across healthcare providers (Step 4), but the data will remain on UHB servers (Step 5).
+Data is pseudonymised using a confidential one-way hash; this will be shared across sites to permit data linkage as patients utilise acute care services across healthcare providers (Step 4), but the data will remain on UHB servers, either on-premise or Private Microsoft Azure cloud (Step 5).
 QA checks will ensure the data's accuracy and validity following pseudonymisation (Step 6).
 Data will remain in the pseudonymised state at all times to allow updated data linkage, as people within the data set have new acute care contacts over time.
 See freedom of information request principles (section 2.11.9).

-Pseudonymised data will be moved to a private and limited access Microsoft Azure UHB cloud (Step 7).
+Pseudonymised data will be moved to a private and limited access Microsoft Azure UHB cloud or retained on the on-premise secure server (Step 7).
 Pseudonymised data within this area may be processed for purposes including research, quality improvement projects, audit, and service evaluation by UHB staff under role-based access control, in order to improve UHB hospital services and processes (step 8).
 This data will then be used to develop the metadata catalogue (Step 9).
 Here, the data remains until an approved request is received.